abutneva/starter-academic/content/project/nlp/index.md

 slides: example
 ---
 Our project promotes innovation in e-health.
 We improve language processing for Russian and introduce a variety of terms related to telemedicine.
 We then implement NLP in Python and develop HTML-applications and interactive graphs that enhance reciprocal relationships between patients, doctors, and insurance.

+A program that I have written in Python is currently under review of the Federal Patent Service.